 The cut vines will then be piled so you can mulch them at a later time, for them to avoid rooting again.

 The next thing that you need to do is to carefully examine the trunk of the tree if there are still vines that are uncut.
 If there are any, all you have to do is to cut and remove them and again, avoid damaging the tree’s bark.

-Now if you notice that the tree is surrounded by Ivies, it would be best to remove them from the ground.
-This will avoid the Ivies to climb the tree again.
+Now if you notice that the tree is surrounded by ivy, it would be best to remove them from the ground.
+This will prevent the ivy climbing the tree again.
 Cut them into larger sections to make your job easier.
-Keep cutting and removing them until the Ivies around your tree is gone.
+Keep cutting and removing them until the ivy around your tree is gone.

-These are the different ways on how to kill Ivy both on the ground and on the tree.
+These are the different ways on how to kill poison ivy both on the ground and on the tree.
 Follow these tips, and you will surely be ending your Ivy problems in no time.